 Harvey Mackay is a businessman, author, and syndicated columnist offering career and inspirational advice.

 I particularly like that quote because it points out that my attitude effects me AND others around me.
-It would definitely bring me joy to know that I have a positive effect on someone else.
 Making life better for someone else is a good feeling.

 Importance of an Optimistic Attitude

 Your attitude is essential to your happiness, and research has proven that optimistic people are happier.

 If you are optimistic and see a bright future, you’ll naturally find more joy in life.